Madagascar (franchise): The Penguins of Madagascar (2008–2015)

 The Penguins of Madagascar is an animated spin-off television series that aired on Nickelodeon.
 The series follows the adventures of the four penguins: Skipper (the leader of the group), Kowalski (the smartest), Rico (the craziest) and Private (the youngest) after the events of the second film in New York City's Central Park Zoo.
 The penguins rule the roost at their Central Park habitat, carrying out secret missions in the heart of the city.
 At times, their missions beckon them to venture outside the zoo.
 King Julien is also a resident of the zoo (though it is unknown how he, Maurice, and Mort got there) and the penguins must compete against him to maintain order in the zoo.
 While Tom McGrath, John DiMaggio, Conrad Vernon and Andy Richter reprised their roles as Skipper, Rico, Mason and Mort respectively, Jeff Bennett replaced Chris Miller as Kowalski, James Patrick Stuart replaced Christopher Knights as Private, Danny Jacobs replaced Sacha Baron Cohen as Julien and Kevin Michael Richardson replaced Cedric the Entertainer as Maurice.
-The series also features a new character, Marlene, an otter voiced by Nicole Sullivan.
+The series also features several new characters, including Marlene, an otter voiced by Nicole Sullivan.